Subscribe To

 Take extra special care when buying and identifying Art deco jewelry on-line because without close examination there's not much way of knowing which is cheap or expensive.

 Deco Jewelry is may be confused with Costume Jewelry.
-You can find helpful tips on Identifying Costume Jewelry here.
+Find Tips on Identifying Costume Jewelry Here.

 Materials used in art deco of the 1920's used contrasting colors together and unusual gemstone such as jade, coral, turquoise and lapis lazuli.